You are currently viewing Include Bonus Content – For Increased Sales & Satisfaction

 You may want to do this for a big holiday sale like back to school or Christmas.

-Over time as you add more courses and create new assets, you may want to rearrange which classes get which extra bonus assets.
-The same thing applies as your partnerships and affiliates evolve over time.
+Over time as you add more courses and create new assets, you may want to rearrange which classes get which bonus assets.
+The same thing applies as your partnerships and affiliates evolve.

 Avoid swapping your offer weekly or monthly since that could create a situation where some of your marketing materials are out of sync, and then someone could click on an old class link (like last month’s email) and see a different offer.